 I received my B.S. in Chemistry from Mary Baldwin University and my Ph.D. in Toxicology from the University of Rochester.
 Originally from the East Coast, I sought out sunny California and became an industry scientist.
-A few years later I changed careers and moved to Stanford to follow my passion for diversity in STEM.
+A few years later, I changed careers and moved to Stanford to follow my passion for increasing diversity in STEM.

 I am an Assistant Dean in the Office of Multicultural Affairs, School of Earth, Energy, and Environmental Sciences (http://oma.stanford.edu).
 I specialize in increasing faculty, staff and student diversity and inclusion through programming and initiatives.
-I practice knowledge building, process improvement, and behavioral change to identify, recruit and retain the best academic talent.
+I practice knowledge building, process improvement, and behavioral change to identify, recruit and cultivate the best academic talent.

 Honors & Awards